-I know, what I’m talking might sound like a hypothetical situation for you, but in reality it happens to many people.
-The only thing which you can do to ensure your peace of mind is: Take timely backup of your WordPress blog.
+I know, what I’m talking might sound like a hypothetical situation for you, but in reality, it happens to many users.
+The only thing which you can do to ensure your peace of mind is: Take a timely backup of your WordPress blog.

 Which WordPress folders you need to backup?

-For a WordPress blog, here are two things which you need to take timely backup of:
+For a WordPress blog, you need to take timely backup of these two:

 - WordPress database

-With your wp-content, and database file, you can restore you blog on any hosting.
+With your WP-content, and database file, you can restore your blog on any hosting.
 Additionally, you can also keep a backup of your .htaccess and Robots.txt file.

 3 Ways to take complete WordPress blog backup:

-I have tried many methods, and these days I’m using ManageWP to manage my multiple WordPress blogs, and to take WordPress backup.
-They offer many options to take backup (Dropbox, Amazon cloud).
-Here are few other options apart from ManageWP.
-Most of the following methods are FREE, you can also use premium tools like VaultPress to store and create automatic backups of your sites.
+I have tried many methods, and these days I’m using Jetpack to manage my multiple WordPress blogs and to take WordPress backup.
+Here are few other options along with Jetpack.
+Most of the following methods are FREE, you can use to store and create automatic backups of WordPress sites.

-This is a must have plugin to back up your WP sites, this plugin is an all-rounder when it comes to back up your blogs.
+This is a must have a plugin to back up your WP sites, this plugin is an all-rounder when it comes to backup your WordPress blogs.